Table of Contents

-At first I had an impression that all banknotes in Sri Lanka may be different (but that was impossible in logical world) after a while I started to understand there is actually three different groups of banknotes.
+At first, I had an impression that all banknotes in Sri Lanka may be different (but that was impossible in the logical world) after a while I started to understand there are three different groups of banknotes.
 All of them issued in different times by different institutions.

 First notes were issued by The Government of Ceylon in 1895.
 You think, wait a minute, how come such old notes are still in use?
 Well, the Government of Ceylon was issuing money till 1949, so it makes more sense when you come across those old notes.

 I don’t know how as a tourist you supposed to know which ones are real, just different design and which ones are fake; why all of them are used and million of other questions.
 To be frank, I never had any problems, just yet another amusing thing about this great island.